Evolving Google Photos for a smarter, more personal gallery

 The Challenges

-Photos was already a strong product, but there were a few core challenges we needed to address:
+Photos was already a strong product but there were a few core challenges we needed to address:

-• Users struggled to organize related photos—especially when it came to similar shots or burst captures.
+- Users struggled to organize related photos, especially when it came to similar shots or burst captures

-• And beyond all of that—we needed to think long-term: how do we keep Photos competitive and meaningful as the ecosystem evolves?
+- We needed to think long-term: how do we keep Photos competitive and meaningful as the ecosystem evolves?

 Approach